 Thanks to the digitalized world, no employees are internal anymore.
 Every employee can become the front face and promote the organization in the best possible ways.
 Rather than silencing the employees, why not empower them?

 An employee toolkit for employees can help the staff to access verified information about the crisis and encourage them to go public.
-An intranet can provide essential information, media content, questions and answers forum, marketing content, shareable content, support tips, and other collaterals to the employees.
+An intranet during a crisis can provide essential information, media content, questions and answers forum, marketing content, shareable content, support tips, and other collaterals to the employees.
 This toolkit can be used to respond to the emergency situation and allow businesses to carry out regular communication with the workforce.

 4. Crisis Policies, Procedures, and documentation